fastai/fastpages/_fastpages_docs/UPGRADE.md

 ### Easy Way (Recommended)

-Create a new repo with the current `fastpages` template using following the [setup instructions](https://github.com/fastai/fastpages#setup-instructions) in the README, and copy all of your blog posts from `_notebooks`, `_word`, and `_posts` into the new template.
-This is extremely similar to what the automated process is doing.
+Create a new repo with the current `fastpages` template by following the [setup instructions](https://github.com/fastai/fastpages#setup-instructions) in the README, and copy all of your blog posts from `_notebooks`, `_word`, and `_posts` into the new template.
+This is very similar to what the automated process is doing.

 ### Advanced